 As another example, the Android Browser app declares that the web browser

-activity should always open in its own task—by specifying the
+activity always opens in its own task by specifying the

 launch mode in the

 element.
 This means that if your app issues an intent to open the Android

 Browser, its activity is not placed in the same task as your app.
 Instead,

 either a new task starts for the Browser or, if the Browser already has a task

 running in the background, that task is brought forward to handle the new

 Regardless of whether an activity starts in a new task or in the same task as